The abstract submission is now open!

 - Accepted abstracts will be published in the conference abstract book and on the conference website.
 Abstracts accepted as oral abstract will be published online in the Orthopaedic Proceedings of the Bone & Joint Journal.
 By submitting an abstract you consent to giving EBJIS 2020 permission to publish your abstract.

-- Withdrawal of abstracts can only be accepted if notified in writing and subsequently confirmed by the EBJIS Conference Secretariat.
+- Withdrawal of abstracts can only be accepted if notified in writing and subsequently confirmed by the EBJIS Conference Organiser.

 B. Presenting author and registration